WeegeeVenom/RHDSRandomizer/README.md

 - Randomizes all 50 of the minigames with each other

 ### In Development
+- Direct integration of the extracting/dumping of the files into the ROM
+- Allow you to set the seed manually, to allow for consistent scrambles
+### Planned
 - Titles and Descriptions update properly with the randomized games
-### Planned
-- Flag to toggle remixes, sequels (on, off, shuffle separately)
+- Flag to toggle remixes, sequels (on, off, shuffle in their own category)
 - Flag to make sequels come after their original games randomized
-- Allow you to set the seed manually, to allow for consistent scrambles
+- User interface to set different flags
-- Integrate the Tinke portion into the code to make it easier for the user
+- Game logo updates properly with the randomized games
 - Archipelago Integration :eyes:

 ## **Note**